skip to content

 Leash Law:

 Sec.
-10-17. – Animals running at-large prohibited.
+10-17. – Animals running at large are prohibited.

-(a) It shall be unlawful for any animal owned, kept or harbored to run at-large.
+(a) It shall be unlawful for any animal owned, kept, or harbored to run at large.

-(b) The director of animal control, the animal control officer, or any peace officer is authorized to impound any animals running at-large.
+(b) The director of animal control, the animal control officer, or any peace officer is authorized to impound any animals running at large.

-(c) Dogs traveling in the backs of pickup trucks, open cab vehicles, and trailers, which are not covered with a camper cover, side board, or other such device, shall be considered at-large.
+(c) Dogs traveling in the backs of pickup trucks, open cab vehicles, and trailers, which are not covered with a camper cover, sideboard, or other such device, shall be considered at large.
 Dogs traveling inside vehicles shall be restrained.

 Dangerous Dog Law: